Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 4/notes/notes.md

     - Includes a CLI interface to run dbt commands locally.
     - Open-source and free to use.

-#### How are we going to use dbt?

-There are two ways to use dbt, and throughout the project, you'll see videos illustrating these approaches: version A and version B.
+There are two ways to implement the above, and throughout the project, you'll see videos illustrating these approaches: version A and version B.

 - `Version A` primarily uses BigQuery as the data warehouse.
 This method involves using the dbt Cloud Developer plan, which is free.
 You can create an account at no cost, and since this is cloud-based, there’s no need to install dbtcore locally.